byang12159/personal_portfolio/README.md

             <p>
             I am currently a 2nd year Masters student in the Mechanical Engineering Department of the University of Illinois at Urbana Champaign.
 I am a graduate research assistant in the Reliable Autonomy Group @ UIUC.
 I aspire to become a full stack robotics engineer, working with both software and hardware. <br>

-            I love to build and ride bikes, urban photography, and tennis.
+            In my free time I love to build and ride bikes, and apply endless upgrades to my ender3 printer.
             </p>
         </div>
     </div>